 It’s a disastrous combination of cardboard, paper and staples, filled with public domain nursery rhyme tunes and Christmas carols.
 If you’ve ever interacted with a child, you could probably assume these method books don’t grab their attention all that well.
 I can tell you I wasn’t enthralled with them as a six-year-old.

-Now think about why students want to take guitar lessons in the first place.
-They could've been inspired to pick up the instrument by anything from a local musician having a blast on stage at a county fair or food festival to a character on TV.
+Now I want you to think about why students want to learn music in the first place.
+They could've been inspired to pick up guitar by anything from a TV character to a street performer having a blast on Royal.
 These are not people who are playing "Hot Cross Buns."

-What parents of music students seldom realize is that there are much more fun and engaging ways to get started playing guitar.
-Many of the pop and rock songs that kids hear on the radio are well within the range of songs that can be picked up by kids in their first few weeks.
-I've started students off with "Just Like Fire" by Pink!, I've had kids who've never touched an instrument pounding out "Smells Like Teen Spirit" by the end of the first lesson, I've seen seven year olds time and time again strumming and singing Disney tunes and Taylor swift songs after just weeks of lessons.
-The result?
-They love it.
+What parents and music students seldom realize is that there are much more fun and engaging ways to get started making music.
+Many of the pop and rock songs that kids hear on the radio are well within the range of songs that can be picked up by kids in their first lessons.
+We’ve started students off with songs by Pink!, Johnny Cash, Halsey, and other songwriters that didn’t have mutton chops.
+I've had kids who'd never touched an instrument pounding out "Smells Like Teen Spirit" by the end of the first session, I've seen seven-year-olds time and time again strumming and singing Disney tunes and Taylor Swift songs after just weeks of lessons.
+They start loving their instrument very quickly.

 Copyright © 2021 New Orleans Guitar Lessons - All Rights Reserved.